 Members of the Crown community should make every effort to dress modestly and appropriately in all settings.
 Shirts and shoes are to be worn in all public areas.
-Both men and women must avoid shorts shorter than mid-thigh, pants and tops which expose undergarments, midriff, and chest.
-Tights and leggings must be accompanied by mid-length or longer shorts, skirts or tunics.
-Some examples of inappropriate clothing are: shirts that are too tight or too short, have spaghetti straps or open-backs; skirts and skirt slits above mid-thigh; pants worn below the hips; clothing with inappropriate wording or images; pajamas and slippers; form-fitting yoga pants or leggings without accompanying shorts, skirts or tunics. .
+Both men and women must avoid shorts shorter than finger-tip length; as well as garments which expose undergarments, midriff, and chest.
+Tights and leggings must be accompanied by appropriate shorts or skirts.
+Some examples of inappropriate clothing are: shirts that are too tight or too short, have spaghetti straps or open-backs; skirts and skirt slits above mid-thigh; pants worn below the hips; clothing with inappropriate wording or images; pajamas and slippers; form-fitting yoga pants or leggings without accompanying shorts or skirts.

 All members of the Crown community are asked to abide by the following guidelines.